Get insider access

 Score distribution

 A speaker's battery life is the largest factor in its overall battery performance.
-If you like using your speaker outside or even just around the house, it's nice not to worry about it running out of charge too quickly.
-This is especially important if you're on-the-go, since you may not have access to an outlet.
+If you like using your speaker outside or even just around the house, it's nice to know it won't run out of charge too quickly.
+This aspect is especially important if you're on the move since you may not have access to an outlet.

-To test a speaker's battery life, we fully charge it and update its latest firmware, if available.
-We then play an audio track on a loop set to a sound pressure level of 80 dB at one meter away.
-This is a fairly loud listening volume, so a speaker may last longer if it's playing music more quietly.
+To test a speaker's battery life, we make sure it has the latest firmware and fully charge it.
+Then, we set an audio track to play on a loop at a sound pressure level of 80 dB from one meter away.
 We measure how long it takes for the speaker to run out of charge while playing the audio track, which gives us its battery life.
 We consider a good value to be nine hours, which should be enough for long listening sessions outside.
-However, some speakers can last far longer, like the JBL Boombox 2, which offers almost 24 hours of continuous playback.
+However, some speakers can last far longer, like the JBL Boombox 3, which offers almost 30 hours of continuous playback.

-If a speaker's advertised battery life is very different from its battery life in our tests, we may test it again to confirm our results.
-For example, the Bose Portable Smart Speaker is advertised as having a twelve-hour battery life, but in both our tests it only lasted around five hours.
-Conversely, the Pohopa EF-B210G is advertised as having a fifteen-hour battery life, but it lasted over 60 hours in each of our tests.
+If a speaker's advertised battery life differs greatly from our test results, we may test it again.
+For example, the manufacturer advertises the Bose Portable Smart Speaker as having a twelve-hour battery life, but in both our tests, it only lasted around five hours.
+Conversely, the Pohopa EF-B210G speakers are advertised as having a fifteen-hour battery life, but they lasted over 60 hours in each of our tests.

 It's important to note that a speaker's battery life may vary depending on usage.
-If you use it at max volume, your speaker will likely run out of charge more quickly than it did in our tests.
-Conversely, if you play audio quietly, it may last longer than it did in our tests.
-Also, rechargeable batteries tend to degrade over time, so your speaker's battery life may slowly decrease.
+If you use it at max volume, your speaker will likely run out of charge faster than in our tests.
+Conversely, if you play audio quietly, it may last longer.
+Other features also factor into this; if you connect multiple devices, activate RGB lighting, or neglect to keep your speaker's firmware updated, you may find that the battery drains more quickly.
+It's important to note that rechargeable batteries also degrade over time, so your speaker's run time will decrease over the battery's lifespan.

 Charge Time